cristhosebyrasp/Intro_to_Django/spet1.md

 <!-- END IMAGE -->

+Are there many different IDLE (Integrated Development and Learning Environment) available.
+Be free to use the IDLE of your preference.
+However, for the purpose of this course, we will be using PyCharm Community Edition to demonstrate how to create a Django web app.

 ## PyCharm

 PyCharm is an integrated development environment used in computer programming, specifically for the Python language.
 To install <a href="https://www.jetbrains.com/pycharm/download/">PyCharm Community Edition</a> go to the website and download the latest version of the software.
 JetBrains has a extensive <a href="https://www.jetbrains.com/pycharm/learn/">resources collection</a> to support in how to use PyCharm effectivelly.